-If you’re shopping for a The Office fan this holiday season, be sure to check out these Office-themed merchandise shops to find the best The Office gifts.
-Hopefully, they’ll have some sweet deals for Cyber Monday, but if not, I still recommend you check them out!
+If you’re shopping for a The Office fan this holiday season, be sure to check out these online shops to find the best The Office gifts.
+With Cyber Monday approaching, it’s the perfect time!

 The Office has helped so many people get through 2020, whether it’s the show itself, The Office Ladies podcast, Rainn Wilson’s Hey There, Human live streams, John Krasinski’s Some Good News or Brain Baumgartner’s An Oral History of The Office podcast.

 Thousands of people have expressed their gratitude to cast members for producing content during this pandemic, but how many people have thanked the eCommerce extraordinaries who have helped us decorate our Office-themed bathrooms and ensured our children are donning Office accessories as soon as they emerge from the womb?

 This post is dedicated to the unsung heroes who have used art and other forms of creativity to help us Dunder Mifflin-ize every imaginable object and every corner of our house.

 In no particular order, here are some of the Office fan art and Office merchandise shops I admire the most (no, I’m not receiving kickbacks – I truly love these guys!).

 1. Marshalls Home Goods

 Whitney Marshall, from Utica, Michigan, launched her Esty shop in 2019 to help with her medical bills.
 She focuses on home goods, like tea towels and tote bags, as well as everyday items like face masks and shirts.